tailcallhq/tailcallhq.github.io/docs/contributors/execution_spec.md

 ## Why a new testing framework?

 We aimed to create a snapshot testing framework that is language-agnostic, straightforward to write, maintain, and understand.
 For this reason, we chose a Markdown-based design.
-This design closely aligns with the usage patterns of Tailcall users.
+This design aligns with the usage patterns of Tailcall users.
 Since Tailcall supports building scalable GraphQL backends without being tied to a specific programming language, it was essential for our testing framework to be similarly language-agnostic.

 ## How does it work?